Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

 Following \cite{Labeyrie1996}, we adopt the \emph{optimum} densification within the Michelson regime:

 where \(\theta_p=2R_p/d_p\) is the planet’s angular diameter (\ref{eq:theta_planet}).
 This choice matches the diffraction lobe to the target size, driving \(q_e\to1\).
-Implementing \(\gamma_d=\gamma_{\rm opt}\) sets the exit‐pupil diameter \(D_o=\gamma_{\rm opt}D_i\) to precisely scale the PSF core to the exoplanet’s angular extent and achieves the theoretical maximum coherent gain.
+Implementing \(\gamma_d=\gamma_{\rm opt}\) sets the exit-pupil diameter \(D_o=\gamma_{\rm opt}D_i\) to precisely scale the PSF core to the exoplanet’s angular extent and achieves the theoretical maximum coherent gain.